navunni/navunni.github.io/README.md

-# Navaneeth Unnikrishnan
+# Nav Unnikrishnan
-My Website

-nav.unnikrishnan@nyu.edu
+Hi there!

-I'm a sophomore in NYU's class of 2026, majoring in an interdisciplinary Concentration of Data Science, Statistics, and The Ethics of Innovation.
+I'm a sophomore in NYU's class of 2026, majoring in an interdisciplinary Concentration of Data Science and The Ethics of Innovation.

-Please get in touch with me at the email above.
+You can find me or contact me at [firstname]dot[lastname]@[nyu]dot[edu].